 Shared-riding can also be encouraged to bring people to and from Gibraltar.
 Services such as Blablacar and Carpooling allow travellers to pick up a ride to another city at a moment’s notice.
 Prices are dramatically cheaper than taxis and faster than buses or trains.
 Such services feature a mobile app that shows you rides departing nearby, which removes the need to travel to a bus station or hire a car.
 You can book through the app very quickly and never have to exchange money in person.
 Blablacar’s prices are capped to ensure that drivers do not make a profit.
 With very limited public transport options between Gibraltar and Malaga Airport, and throughout the Costa del Sol, encouraging these shared forms of travel can make Gibraltar more accessible to holidaymakers and can help locals get to Malaga Airport without having to use their car or take an expensive paid service.

 As with peer-to-peer accommodation, there is a social element as well.
 Spending time with a stranger in a small car might sound like a special type of hell for some people, but you can at least choose the stranger you ride with.
 Riders and drivers choose one another according to their ratings, the type of car, their driving style, and social networking profiles.
 Finding rides from friends of friends is a key feature of ridesharing.
+If you prefer driving alone but don’t see the need to purchase a car, these Mazda car leasing deals is perfect for you.

 Come Dine with Me